adrys-lab/access-log-monitor-service/README.md

 ## Usage and How to Test end-to-end
 * I found a useful tool to generate fake http access logs, called FLOG -> https://github.com/mingrammer/flog
 * tested locally with `flog -f apache_common -o /var/log/access.log -t log -n 4000 -w` generating 4000 log lines.
-    *  step 1 - package the service with `mvn clean package -DskipITTests=true -DskipTests=true`
+    *  step 1 - package the service with `mvn clean package`
     *  step 2 - start docker dependencies with `docker-compose up`
     *  step 3 - execute the service such as with IntelliJ or open a terminal and executing `java -jar ./app/target/access-log-monitor-service.jar`
     *  step 4 - open a terminal and execute `flog -f apache_common -o /var/log/access.log -t log -n 4000 -w` for generate log files. it should respond `/var/log/access.log is created.`